waymobetta/valhalla/README.md

-### Valhalla
+### valhalla

 * The eternal hall of legendary people whom I am an advocate for

 ##### description:

-- an eternal list that is owned and managed by a person within which one can announce/denounce their public advocation for other users
+- An everlasting list, owned and managed, within which one can display their public advocation for others